Helsinki to Stockholm train

 Vasa Museum

-Stockholm’s most famous museum, built around the remarkably preserved 17th-century warship Vasa.
-A standout introduction to Swedish maritime history and one of the city’s essential visits.
+Stockholm’s most famous museum, built around the preserved 17th-century warship Vasa.
+A standout for Swedish history, naval engineering, and dramatic storytelling.

 • Must visit